 • Just like MDR, these stricter regulations aim to boost safety, performance, and quality standards in medical devices and medical device clinical research.

-In the globalized world of clinical trials, huge regulatory shifts like MDR have far-reaching effects.
+In the globalized world of clinical trials, massive regulatory shifts like MDR have far-reaching effects.
 And with stricter regulations emerging in APAC, organizations conducting medical device clinical research, no matter which markets they serve, will need to revamp their processes to stay competitive and easily meet new requirements.
 For us at Medrio, we’ll keep doing our part to support researchers by making sure our EDC, eSource, ePRO, and eConsent stay on top of the latest regulatory changes.
-While over the short term stricter regulations may cause some frustration and organizational growing pains, taking this time to ensure you have everything in place to adapt is the best way to keep your path to innovation clear for the long term.
+While over the short term, stricter regulations may cause some frustration and organizational growing pains, taking this time to ensure you have everything in place to adapt is the best way to keep your path to innovation clear for the long term.